Manage custom apps in Teams admin center

 To allow only a few selected users or groups to upload and use custom apps, follow these steps:

-- Turn on the Interaction with custom apps option in Org-wide app setting.
+- Turn on the Upload custom apps for personal use option in Org-wide app setting in admin center.

-- Turn off the Upload custom apps setting in the app setup policy.
+- Turn off the Upload custom apps setting in the global app setup policy.

 - Create a new app setup policy that allows uploading custom apps and assign the policy to the selected users or groups.

-Consider a scenario where you want to allow only team owners to upload custom apps to specific teams and users to use it.
+Consider a scenario where you want to allow only team owners to upload custom apps to specific teams.
 To accomplish this result, implement the following settings:

-- Turn on the Interaction with custom apps option in the Org-wide app setting in admin center.
+- Turn on the Upload custom apps for personal use option in the Org-wide app setting in admin center.

 - Turn off the Allow members to upload custom apps for every team to which you want to restrict access.